-keystone.common.utils.format_url(url, substitutions, silent_keyerror_failures=None)

-Format a user-defined URL with the given substitutions.
+keystone.common.utils.format_url(url, substitutions, silent_keyerror_failures=None) Format a user-defined URL with the given substitutions.

-- url (string) the URL to be formatted - substitutions (dict) the dictionary used for substitution - silent_keyerror_failures (list) keys for which we should be silent if there is a KeyError exception on substitution attempt keystone.common.utils.get_certificate_issuer_dn(cert_pem)
+- url (string) the URL to be formatted - substitutions (dict) the dictionary used for substitution - silent_keyerror_failures (list) keys for which we should be silent if there is a KeyError exception on substitution attempt keystone.common.utils.get_unix_group(group=None) Get the gid and group name.